 Speaking in tongues can be beneficial, but only if it is used as it is intended.
-But don't let the desire for it to overshadow the much greater gift --one that can be much more beneficial to the body of Christ-- that is prophesying.
+Don’t let the desire for tongues distract you from a much better gift –one that can be more beneficial to the body of Christ– that gift is prophesying.

 In the past God spoke to our forefathers through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom he made the universe.
 The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word.
 (Hebrews 1:1-3)

 Remember what we read previously in 1 Corinthians 14:21-22.
 The purpose of speaking in tongues is to tell the gospel of Jesus to unbelieving Jews.
-Then what is the purpose of speaking in tongues in an assembly of believers?
-If there happened to be an unbeliever in the midst, there might possibly be some benefit.
-But most people there --including the speaker-- won't be able to understand what is being said.
-According to Paul, it is much better if the body understands what is being said than to speak in tongues.
+Then what would be the purpose of speaking in tongues in an assembly of believers?
+Maybe, if there happened to be an unbeliever in the midst, there might possibly be some benefit in it.
+But most people –including the speaker– won’t be able to understand what is being said.
+According to Paul, rather than speaking in tongues, it is much better if the body understands what is being said so that it might be instructed.

 I thank God that I speak in tongues more than all of you.
 But in the church I would rather speak five intelligible words to instruct others than ten thousand words in a tongue.
 (1 Corinthians 14:18-19)